bhaawnaBM/codeceptjsDemo/README.md

 ## PLAYWRIGHT with CODECEPTJS

+### Pre-requisites

+- nodejs
+-

 ### Setup

+Step 1:  `cd e2e`

-- To start you need CodeceptJS with Playwright packages installed `npm install codeceptjs playwright@^0.12.1 --save`
+Step 2: run `npm install codeceptjs playwright@^0.12.1 --save` - to install CodeceptJS with Playwright packages

-- Run the below command to inital all the dependencies `npx codeceptjs init`
+Step 3: run `npx codeceptjs init` - to initalize all the dependencies

+Running the above command produces *steps.d.ts* file, which is referenced in the very beginning of a test file.
+Is it a part of TypeScript definitions which allows IDEs to provide autocompletion when writing tests. *steps.d.ts* file allows IDE to provide autocompletion for *I* object inside Scenario and within blocks.

+This file can be added to *gitignore* if not using typescript.

 ### Configuring

-- Playwright uses different strategies to detect if a page is loaded.
-In configuration use waitForNavigation option for that:

-- When to consider navigation succeeded, defaults to load.
-Given an array of event strings, navigation is considered to be successful after all events have been fired.
-Events can be either:

-    load - consider navigation to be finished when the load event is fired. domcontentloaded - consider navigation to be finished when the DOMContentLoaded event is fired. networkidle0 - consider navigation to be finished when there are no more than 0 network connections for at least 500 ms. networkidle2 - consider navigation to be finished when there are no more than 2 network connections for at least 500 ms.

-- Make sure Playwright helper is enabled in codecept.conf.js config:
+1. Make sure Playwright helper is enabled in codecept.conf.js config file:

  helpers: {
     Playwright: {
       url: "http://localhost",
       show: true,